orblivion/ntfy/.sandstorm/README_FUTURE.md

 *(Should reorganize this into "quick followups" vs significant new features)*

-## Promote

-Put Sandstorm ntfy on the [ntfy integrations page](https://docs.ntfy.sh/integrations/) next to cloudtron!
-Merge into ntfy?

 ## x-unifiedpush handling

 Take a look at how requests with x-unifiedpush header are handled (we don't see most headers).
 In particular handleBodyAsMessageAutoDetect, which would get called only in that case.